quidphp/main/README.md

 - [Insensitive](src/Insensitive.php) - Class for a collection containing an insensitive array
 - [Insert](src/Insert.php) - Class for a collection containing an insert-only array (cannot update)
 - [Lang](src/Lang.php) - Class for a collection object containing language texts and translations
+    - [En](src/Lang/En.php) - English language content used by this namespace
+    - [Fr](src/Lang/Fr.php) - French language content used by this namespace
+    - [_overload](src/Lang/_overload.php) - Trait which implements the overload logic for the lang classes
 - [Localization](src/Localization.php) - Class for storing localization data, like latitude and longitude
-- [Map](src/Map.php) - Class that provides more complete methods for a collection
+- [Map](src/Map.php) - Class that provides a set of methods for a collection
     - [_arr](src/Map/_arr.php) - Trait that provides methods to allow advanced unidimensional array manipulation to a collection
     - [_arrs](src/Map/_arrs.php) - Trait that provides methods to allow advanced multidimensional array manipulation to a collection
     - [_basic](src/Map/_basic.php) - Trait that provides simple boolean methods to analyze the type of array within the collection